 As an online marriage celebrant with Births, Deaths and Marriages (NSW) I will register your marriage with NSW Births, Deaths and Marriages on the day of or the day after your wedding.
 You can apply online for a NSW Births, Deaths & Marriages certificate here.
 You may also visit my Information page for more information on certificates and the following links may be useful, After the Wedding and Next Step name and address change kits.

 Couples from overseas countries, who marry in Australia may require an Authentication or an Apostille Stamp to be placed on the registered copy of their Marriage Certificate issued by Births, Deaths & Marriages.
 To determine if you require an Apostille or Authentication stamp follow the link to Smartraveller or the Department of Foreign Affairs & Trade .
 Certain countries require this before they recognise an Australian marriage certificate as a legal document.

 If you would like to know more about payment options, or to make a payment to Adrian by PayPal or credit card please visit the Payments page.

-Should all of this strike a chord with you and you would like to know the best way to start preparing for your ceremony in Australia, then you are welcome to contact me, send an instant message to chat if available or use my Quick Contact Form.
-I can arrange an online chat using Skype or Zoom as most of the initial work can be done by e-mail.
+Should all of this strike a chord with you and you would like to know the best way to start preparing for your ceremony in Australia, then you are welcome to Contact Me, send an instant message to chat if available or use my Quick Contact Form.
+Provide a few details about your ceremony and I can arrange an online chat using Skype or Zoom as most of the initial work can be done by e-mail.